fazi4888/dog/README.md

 In the old version, the handling of keyboard events was put in `Animal` which leads to a problem that two frogs should not use one set of operators. (i.e. When user presses a key, two frogs should not jump together.)

-To solve this problem, I move the code for handling keyboard events to `World` and two sets of operators in `Operation` are used to judging the jump direction.
+To solve this problem, I moved the code for handling keyboard events to `World` and two sets of operators in `Operation` are used to judging the jump direction.
 Now frog just needs to know which direction to jump.

 ### Different Levels